 This completely kills the ability to send one’s current location to another party via Messages.
 Don’t forget to set other messaging apps on this device to Never: the usual suspects include Facebook, Facebook Messenger, Facebook Paper, WhatsApp, Viber, Snapchat, Foursquare and Swarm, to name a few.

 But the problem is, iOS puts up a prompt upon attempting to share location in an app which is not permitted to use Location Services.
-Though that dialog differs from one app to another, it typically includes a shortcut button for Location Services settings.
+It typically includes a shortcut button for Location Services settings.

 This is problematic because now your kid can simply tap that button to be taken to that app’s Location Services settings.
 There, they can grant the app access to their location with a single tap.